-First one, the easy one: you can ride a skylift and from the last stop hike around 0.7 mile (1 km) to the summit.
+The first one, the easy one: you can ride a skylift and from the last stop hike around 0.7 miles (1 km) to the summit.
 The 1-kilometer hike sounds very easy but in reality, for some people, it may be challenging due to wind gusts and rocky twisty trail.
 Mark and I were there in October when the weather was sunny and relatively warm but, oh my gosh, how crazily windy it was on the top.
 A few times we had to stop and almost lay down because the wind was that strong.
 I think overall it took us 30 minutes to cover that short distance.

 On the way back we met a local and he told us that winds are very common in this area during any time of the year.
 So just be aware of that.

 The second option is to hike the entire distance instead of taking a chairlift.
 If you opt to hike then expect to sweat and cry but also get incredible scenery.
 You should definitely be in good shape to handle the elevation gain of more than 2 km.
 Also, don’t forget the proper clothing and shoes!
-We decided to go with this second option, wearing jeans and snickers, and on the way back I barely made it, seriously.
-The views and the entire ascent was absolutely magical though.
+We decided to go with this second option, wearing jeans and sneakers, and on the way back I barely made it, seriously.
+The views and the entire ascent were absolutely magical though.

-Taking a lift saves time and eases the process of getting to the summit but hike guarantees unforgettable moments and a really good workout.
+Taking a lift saves time and eases the process of getting to the summit but a hike guarantees unforgettable moments and a really good workout.